-Common Characteristics of an Employee Recognition Program
+Benefits of an Employee Recognition Program

 Of course, there will be opportunities to mix and match between these characteristics, but most companies will favor one approach over another.
-To make sure you can answer these questions and determine what’s best for your business, let’s dive into some of the benefits of these common program characteristics.
+To make sure you can answer these questions and determine what’s best for your business, let’s dive into some of the benefits of these common program categories.

 Structured Employee Recognition Programs